niyaziemreakbas/TriTactical/README.md

-Of course.
-Here is a detailed and well-structured README file in English, suitable for GitHub, based on the Game Design Document you provided.

-Shape Conquest: A 2D Turn-Based Strategy Game
+A 2D Turn-Based Strategy Game
 📜 Overview
 Shape Conquest is a 2D turn-based strategy game that blends classic board game mechanics with the simple, yet profound, logic of "Rock, Paper, Scissors."
 Players command an army of geometric shapes—Triangles, Circles, and Squares—on a grid-based map.
 The objective is not to destroy the enemy, but to convert them to your side, leading to dynamic shifts in power and a strategic battle for board control.